Ayazdi/tweetbot/README.md

 # tweetbot
-Scrape tweets from twitter and send them to slack
+A data pipeline to scrape data from Twitter, analyze the sarcasm and post them on slack using a slack bot